vordonez6/shaping-quantum/content/braids/index.md

 \\(\hspace{1cm}\\) The identity/unit element of the braid group is simply the trivial braid, considering for any braid \\(\alpha\\), \\(\alpha e = \alpha = e
 \alpha\\).
-This is shown in Figure 3.0.3 on the next page.
+This is shown in the figure below.
 We know this is true, since multiplying \\(\alpha\\) by \\(e\\) does not affect \\(\alpha\\), but rather elongates it, which can be mitigated, considering we can shrink the product of our two braids back to the original size of \\(\alpha\\).